tspascoal/GitHubActions.Gates.Samples/README.md

 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, feature requests, and documentation improvements.

+The code should have appropriate unit tests.
+The tests are run as part of the CI pipeline and must pass before a pull request can be merged.

+Code with warnings are now allowed.
+The CI pipeline will fail if the code has warnings.

 ## Image Credits

 In the [logos](logos) folder you'll find a few logos that may be used in your GitHub Apps.